Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

 If you're noticing some of these patterns, you don't have to figure it out on your own.

-It can be helpful to gently check in with your teen, while also observing patterns over time rather than focusing on a single moment.
-Reaching out for professional guidance can also provide clarity and support, both for you and your child.
+It can help to gently check in with your child, while also observing patterns over time rather than focusing on a single moment.
+Reaching out for professional guidance can also provide clarity and support — for both you and your child.

-Early support can make a meaningful difference, not only in recovery but in helping your teen feel understood and less alone.
+Early support can make a meaningful difference, not only in recovery but in helping your child feel understood and less alone.

 When to Reach Out for Help